Floating market: India

 A floating market exists in Srinagar in Jammu and Kashmir on the Dal Lake that operates daily, with vendors selling produce grown on the banks of the lake.

 A floating 'mall' operates in the Kerala backwaters, offering subsidised rates on sales.
 Named Floating Triveni Super Store, it was launched in 2012 by the Kerala State Co-operative Consumers Federation.

 A floating market was opened in Patuli, Kolkata, on a canal adjacent to the Eastern Metropolitan Bypass in January 2018.
 It features more than 200 vendors and 100 boats selling fish, fruit and vegetables.
 However, the market is struggling to stay open with declining sales.
 The lighting used by the municipal authorities and shopkeepers is reported to have driven away migratory birds from the region.

 Vietnam

 Floating markets (chợ nổi in Vietnamese) have existed in Vietnam for many generations.
 Archaeologists have found evidence that extensive trading networks likely existed in Vietnam's river deltas from as far back as 4,500 years ago.

+With a rich system of rivers, Mekong Delta is the place where many weekly floating markets take place.
+This is an opportunity for small traders to exchange goods, and tourists can experience with the locals.
+Some of the famous floating markets in this area are Cai Rang Market, Long Xuyen Market, Cai Be Market, etc.